icon-community/icon.community/content/blog/2022/2022-12-02-icon-development-update-november-2022/index.md

 Once these updates are submitted, we will release a separate report summarizing what has been accomplished and what is planned for next month.
 Check out the last Integration Update [here](https://icon.community/blog/2022/icon-integration-update-october-2022/).

 ## ICON 2.0
-In November the BerlinNet reset on testnet was completed and all related bugs were resolved.
+In November the BerlinNet reset was completed and all related bugs were resolved.
 The mainnet update of the BTP 2.0 module will occur in the next 30 days.
 All code releases are linked in the updates below and accessible to the public.

 ### Last 30 days
 Nov 1st week